From Canceled Plans to God’s Blessing: Our First Cruise Story

 I wasn’t at my best during the Holy Week Triduum, but I am grateful I was able to attend the Maundy Thursday Mass and the Good Friday service with my husband and our older son.
 I thought that resting throughout Black Saturday would bring recovery.
 So that's what I did, but instead, it seemed to have set me back even more.
 Anyways, still, filled with confidence, I suggested that we wake up early so we could catch the 8:45 AM Mass.
 The 7:45 AM Mass is just a little too early.
 Then Easter morning came.

-14 Apr 2025 12:52
+Apr 14, 2025 12:52 PM

 In His mercy, God made my experience of going to Lenten confession at our parish on Friday night, April 11th, truly remarkable—dare I say, heavenly.
 Heavenly, because it genuinely felt like a conversation with Jesus through the priest.
 But before I dive into that, I’d like to take a moment to talk about the Sacrament of Reconciliation itself.